Fourth Anglo-Dutch War: Asian waters

 The Dutch East India Company (VOC) had been responsible for defending its own colonies east of the Cape Colony, but for the first time, had to request assistance from the Dutch navy.
-However, ships were lacking at first and what naval forces were available were unable to prevent Britain from taking effective control of the Dutch colonies (in the Indian Subcontinent all of the Dutch colonies were taken).
-In early 1782 British Admiral Sir Edward Hughes captured Trincomalee on the eastern coast of Ceylon, considered to be the finest harbour in the Bay of Bengal.
+However, ships were lacking at first and what naval forces were available were unable to prevent Britain from taking full control of Dutch India.
+In early 1782 British Admiral Sir Edward Hughes captured Trincomalee on the eastern coast of Dutch Ceylon, considered to be the finest harbour in the Bay of Bengal.

 In March 1781, British Admiral George Johnstone was sent to capture the Cape Colony.
 France, which had already planned to send a fleet to India, received intelligence of this, and directed its commander, the Bailli de Suffren, to try to reach the Cape before Johnstone.
 After Johnstone and Suffren met in a happenstance battle in the Cape Verde Islands, Suffren was able to arrive before Johnstone, and the strength of French troops he left dissuaded Johnstone from attacking the colony.
 After capturing a number of VOC ships in the nearby Saldanha Bay, he returned to North Atlantic waters.

 Suffren had continued on to Isle de France (now Mauritius) and then India.
 There, he arrived and fought a number of actions against Hughes.
 Suffren attempted to take the Dutch port of Negapatam (taken by the British in 1781), but was frustrated by Hughes.
 In August, the French recaptured Trincomalee, and Suffren fought Hughes to a standstill in a naval battle several days later.
 The two fleets withdrew and the British repaired in Bombay while the French refitted in the Dutch colony of Sumatra.
 Hughes and Suffren met again in 1783, but news of preliminary peace between France and Britain ended hostilities in India.

 In August 1781, word of the war reached Sumatra, where both the Dutch and British companies had trading outposts.
 The directors of the British company at Fort Marlborough received instructions from Bombay to destroy all of the Dutch outposts on the west coast of Sumatra.
 Quite fortuitously, a fleet of five East Indiamen arrived not long after, and the directors seized the opportunity for action.
 Henry Botham, one of the directors, commandeered the fleet, and with 100 company soldiers sailed for Padang.
 On 18 August, Jacob van Heemskerk, the VOC chief resident at Padang, surrendered all of the west coast outposts without a fight, unaware that Botham's force was relatively weak.
 The capture netted the British 500,000 florins in goods and money.
 The fortress at Padang was destroyed before the town was returned to VOC control in 1784.